Award Recipients

 • Gina Zurlo, Gordon-Conwell Theological Seminary, “Women in World Christianity Project: A Mixed-Methods Study of Gender in the World’s Largest Religion”

-2018 Jacquet Award Winners
+2018 Jacquet Award Recipients

 • Christine Cusack, University of Ottawa, “Disenchantment and Transition among Mainstream Mormon Women: Understanding Non-Religious Identity Construction and Organized Unbelief”